ahmaddmalik01/Sales-Demographics-Data-Pipeline/README.md

-# Azure End-to-End Data Engineering Real-Time Project
+# Azure Sales Demographics Data Engineering Real-Time Project
 This project is a data engineering pipeline solution to a made-up business problem, created to aid in my learning and understanding of data pipelining.

 ## Project Overview